oauthstuff/draft-oauth-par/main.md

 If the authorization server has a pushed authorization request endpoint, it SHOULD include the `pushed_authorization_request_endpoint` Server Metadata parameter as defined in (#server_metadata) in its discovery responses.

 The endpoint accepts the parameters defined in [@!RFC6749] for the authorization endpoint as well as all applicable extensions defined for the authorization endpoint.
 Some examples of such extensions include PKCE [@RFC7636], Resource Indicators [@RFC8707], and OpenID Connect [@OIDC].
+The endpoint also supports sending all authorization request parameters as request object according to [@!I-D.ietf-oauth-jwsreq].

+Note: the authorization server or the client MAY require to use request objects only.

+If the authorization server requires request objects at its pushed authorization endpoint, it SHOULD include the `require_request_objects` Server Metadata parameter as defined in (#server_metadata) in its discovery responses.

+If the client uses dynamic client registration, setting the metadata parameter `request_object_signing_alg` MUST cause the authorization server to accept request objects for that particular client at the pushed authorization request endpoint only.

 The rules for client authentication as defined in [@!RFC6749] for token endpoint requests, including the applicable authentication methods, apply for the pushed authorization request endpoint as well.
 If applicable, the `token_endpoint_auth_method` client metadata parameter indicates the registered authentication method for the client to use when making direct requests to the authorization server, including requests to the pushed authorization request endpoint.